OleVik/fullpage-site/user/plugins/fullpage/README.md

 The **Fullpage** Plugin is for [Grav CMS](http://github.com/getgrav/grav).
 The [Fullpage](https://github.com/OleVik/grav-plugin-fullpage)-plugin provides a simple way of creating fullscreen slideshows that can be navigated vertically and horizontally, using the [fullPage.js](https://github.com/alvarotrigo/fullPage.js)-library.

+At its core the plugin facilitates efficient handling of content for use with the library.
+You can utilize fullPage.js however you want through custom initialization, and still leverage the plugin's content-handling.

 A [demo is available](https://olevik.me/plugins/fullpage/book/), as are docs presented [by the plugin](https://olevik.me/plugins/fullpage/).
 The [demo-content](https://github.com/OleVik/grav-plugin-fullpage/tree/demo-content)-branch holds copies of the pages used in these two examples.

 ## Installation